Find out how to book a consultation with one of our dedicated one-on-one experts. Please book ahead as schedules can fill quickly.

 - Chantal Morton for legal writing and academic skills (JD, MLM and GRD students) - please email her directly (email@example.com)

 - Judy Bourke for legal writing (MLM students) - please email her directly (firstname.lastname@example.org)

 - Kirsty Wilson for legal research (JD, MLM and GRD students) - please email her directly (email@example.com)

 Information to include in your request for a consultation:

 - Whether you would like to discuss an outline, a completed draft of a research paper, academic skills, or something else

 - Any time constraints (for example, the date the assignment is due if it is a review of a draft)

 - At least two days and time ranges when you are available

 Where to go for your consultation

-Consultations are held in the Legal Academic Skills Centre.
+Consultations are held in the Ian Malkin Centre for Legal Academic Skills.
 It is on the third floor of the Law Building, in the Law Library (to the right of the Loans Desk).